 - Do you take part in regularly scheduled therapy in order to correct any deformities due to your condition, as well as to prevent any further complications?
 In taking part in regular therapy, as well as in preventive methodology, you are showing that you are complying with your doctor’s management plan for your condition.
 This is a positive sign to the insurance underwriters – and it can help you to get a better policy rating, pending all of the other relevant application factors.

-In addition to your condition-related questions, the underwriters will also want to know more information that will be factored into the life insurance decision, such as details about your:
+In addition to your condition-related questions, the underwriters will also want to know more information that will be factored into the life insurance decision, such as details about your demographic and socioeconomic situation.

 In most cases, you will also be required to submit a blood and urine sample to the life insurance company.
 These samples will be reviewed for certain health conditions in order to ensure that you will not present various risks to the insurer in terms of filing a claim if accepted for life insurance coverage.